marymlucas/marymlucas.github.io/_pages/research/research.md

 ---

 ## Research Philosophy
 My work is grounded in pragmatic innovation.
-I focus on advancing methodological research in applied artificial intelligence, with an emphasis on fairness, robustness, and equity.
-My goal is to bridge cutting-edge AI methods with real-world clinical impact by developing solutions that improve decision-making, reduce disparities, and meaningfully benefit patients and communities.
+I focus on advancing methodological research in applied artificial intelligence, with an emphasis on model evaluation, fairness, and uncertainty quantification.
+My goal is to bridge cutting-edge AI methods with real-world clinical impact by developing frameworks that assess when AI systems are trustworthy enough to inform patient care, and identify where they fall short for specific populations and individual patients.
+This work is ultimately in service of ensuring that the benefits of clinical AI reach all patients and communities equitably.

 ---